grntco/100daysofcode/README.md

 Day 51: Continued working through freeCodeCamp's JavaScript Algorithms and Data Structures course.
 Completed course on regexes and started the course on debugging.

 Day 52: Coded through the JS Algorithms and Data Structures course from freeCodeCamp.
 Finished the section on debugging and started the next on basic data structures.
 Reviewing array methods.

+Day 53: Coding through the JS Algorithms and Data Structures course from freeCodeCamp.
+Finished section on basic data structures and started the one on basic algorithm scripting.
+Got some good review of objects.